What are Microsoft Security Defaults in Azure AD?

 If you want to use Conditional Access policies (which allow you to customize security settings), you must first disable security defaults before applying those policies.

-You can enable or disable these security settings anytime through the Microsoft Azure portal.
-Authentication to your Office 365 account may fail even if you have already enabled MFA and App Password.
+You can turn these security settings on/off at any time via the Microsoft Azure Portal.
+The sign-in to your Office 365 account will fail, despite previously having enabled MFA and App Password

 In some cases, you may also see the following prompt when signing in to Office 365: